jareddarlington/.config/README.md

-# Arch Linux and Hyprland Configuration Files
+# Arch Linux and Hyprland Config Files

-Configuration files from my (desktop) Linux system, which I use for school and coding.
+Configuration files for my (desktop) Linux system, which I use for school and coding.
 Inspired by [this](https://github.com/luyu-wu/Config), among other configs.

 ## What I Use